Small-Oranging/test/README.md

 # test
-There,I keep the process of my java study including some exercise for algorithm and small project
+There,I keep the process of my java study including some exercise for algorithm and small projects